mariecrane/training-material/topics/proteomics/tutorials/metaproteomics/tutorial.md

 new row in the tabular output.

-In the following steps of this tutorial, selected portions of this output will be extracted and used for analysis of the taxonomic make-up of the sample as well as the biochemical functions represented by the proteins identified.
+In the following steps of this tutorial, selected portions of this output will be extracted and used for analysis of the taxonomic makeup of the sample as well as the biochemical functions represented by the proteins identified.

 ## Taxonomy analysis